adarshks1238/CN-LAB/README.md

 # CN-LAB
 S6 Ktu CN lab(2019 Scheme)

-Experiment 1:Implementation of client-server Communication using socket programming and TCP
+Experiment 1:Implementation of client-server Communication using socket programming and TCP.
+Experiment 2:Implementation of client-server Communication using socket programming and UDP.